-NOTE: Instructions for adjustment are included in the service manual.
+Instructions for adjustment are included in the service manual.

-NOTE: Back off the new mixture needle the same number of turns, after bottoming, as was required to bottom the original needle which was pre-set and sealed by the manufacturer before it left the factory.
+NOTE: A new red plastic idle mixture needle limiter cap is provided in the carburetor repair kit and also in the idle mixture needle and limiter cap kit.
+This cap must be installed after the idle mixture needle has been set on engine (see Specifications) by backing off the new mixture needle the same number of turns, after bottoming, as was required to bottom the original needle which was pre-set and sealed by the manufacturer before it left the factory.
 (See "Note" in disassembly procedures).
+Install new limiter cap after check out of carburetor on engine.